 .
 We Provide Ewe Breeding Services: For shepherds with very small flocks and just a few ewes — where the shepherd does not want to own and maintain a ram.
-Since we have 6 rams to choose from — you have access to our very good ram genetics to help improve your flock.
+Since we have 5-6 rams to choose from — you have access to our very good ram genetics to help improve your flock.
 For more information — go to the “Sires & Breeding Ewes” tab.
 The maintenance cost to feed a full-grown Suffolk or Hampshire ram is at least $350.00 per year.
 For small flocks, it’s usually not worthwhile to own a ram.

 .
 Ram Leasing Services: If a ram is available — we can lease a ram to an experienced shepherd with a small flock.

 .
-A resource and on-going communications with fellow shepherd’s, all customers, and the 4-H’ers we work with.
+We’re a resource and encourage on-going communications with fellow shepherd’s, all customers, and the 4-H’ers we work with.

 Welcome to Our Farm